Welcome to the Hudson River Yacht Racing Association

 It is hoped that the HRYRA website is a true online meeting place where the racing sailors of the Hudson River can get information, communicate with others and help make our shared passion for sailboat racing more enjoyable.
 With that in mind you are all invited to help make this internet venture into something that serves your needs.
 Please let me know what your thoughts are, what things you would like to see on its pages and how we can make this a timely and informative place for the past, present and future members of HRYRA.

-Special thanks to Barbara Fitzgerald for the beautiful photos throughout the website.
+Special thanks to Barbara Fitzgerald, and many others, for the beautiful photos throughout the website.

 • Minisceongo’s Sutherland Regatta Recap